-Here at Wildwood Zoo, we have a small elk herd.
-Our mature bull elk, named Lincoln was born June 1st in 2011 and joined the zoo's herd in 2013.
-We also have a young bull calf, born on July 2nd of 2019 named Peanut.
-The rest of the herd is made up of several elk cows (females).
+Here at Wildwood Zoo, we have a small elk herd that consists of two bulls and five cows.
+The mature bull elk, named Lincoln, was born June 1st in 2011 and joined the zoo's herd in 2013.
+Our young bull, born on July 2nd of 2019 right here at the zoo, is named Peanut.
+The five cows range in age from one to nineteen.

 Elk range in color from dark brown in winter to tan in summer and have a characteristic buff-colored rump.
 The head, neck, belly and legs are darker than both the back and sides.
-Elk generally have a long head with large ears and widely branching antlers found only on males.
 A dark shaggy mane hangs from the neck to the chest.
 Most males are 10 percent larger than females and may weigh twice as much.
 Elk are related to deer but are much larger than most of their relatives.
 A bull (male) elk's antlers may reach 4 feet above its head, so that the animal towers 9 feet tall.
 Bull elk lose their antlers each March, but they begin to grow them back in May in preparation for the late-summer breeding season.
 In the winter, elk reconvene into larger herds, though males and females typically remain separate.
 The herds return to lower valley pastures where elk spend the season pawing through snow to browse on grass or settling for shrubs that stand clear of the snow cover.

 Elk were once found across much of North America but were killed off and driven to take refuge in more remote locations.
 Today they live primarily in western North America, especially in mountainous landscapes such as Wyoming's National Elk Refuge and Yellowstone National Park.
 Some eastern U.S. states have reintroduced small elk herds into heavily wooded wilderness areas.